 It costs $275 to $325, plus attorney fees, to trademark a phrase.

 Trademarking a phrase is the same process as trademarking a slogan.
 It’s something you want to do if you come up with something unique that you want your business to be known by.

-Besides paying the cost to trademark, you should also know that the phrase must be unique or have a distinctive meaning, which will be your job to prove in order to get a trademark.
+Besides paying the cost to the trademark, you should also know that the phrase must be unique or have a distinctive meaning, which will be your job to prove to get a trademark.

 How Much Does a Trademark Cost If You Want to Trademark a Brand Name?

 To trademark a brand name, the cost to trademark is between $275 and $325 for the filing fees.
 Additionally, you’ll pay applicable attorney fees, potential state fees of $100-$200, and maintenance fees in the future as the trademark cost.

 Trademarking a brand name is the same as trademarking a business name.
 The terms are interchangeable because your business is your brand and your brand is your business.
 That’s why it’s essential here as well that you should find out how much does it cost to trademark a name and other necessary information about the trademark price.

 Another Important Trademark Cost: Trademark Maintenance Fees